 - The Occupational Safety and Health Administration (OSHA) reports 64% of workplace accidents can be linked to substance abuse.

 - The U.S. Department of Health reports a whopping 70% of drug users are employed and 9.4% of Americans 12 and older use illegal drugs.

-JD Palatine has a full line of drug screening products and services that can easily integrate with your current program.
-For additional information, contact us at 877.745.8525 or visit our website to learn more.
+JDP has a full line of drug screening products and services that can easily integrate with your current program.
+For additional information, view our drug screening services.